A topic from the subject of Analytical Chemistry in Chemistry.

 Applications

-Analytical chemistry has a wide variety of applications, including:
+Analytical chemistry has wide-ranging applications, such as:

 Conclusion